Service Area: GIS, Mapping & Information Management

 Cartographic and Presentation Skills:

 Apply by emailing your cover letter and resume to GIS@inlailawatash.ca.
-Please use subject line: GIS Analyst: Last Name, First Name (e.g. GIS Analyst: Doe, Jane).
-Applicants of indigenous ancestry are strongly encouraged to apply.
+Please use subject line: GIS Analyst: Last Name, First Name (e.g. GIS Analyst: Doe, John).
+Applicants of Aboriginal ancestry are strongly encouraged to apply.

 We thank you for your interest in advance.
 Short-listed candidates will be contacted; others will be kept in our database for future consideration.